beluxappdev/avatar-tts-ppt-presentation/README.md

 docker compose up --build
 ```

-Currently, this will start the `ppt-api` service.
+Currently, this will start the `api`, `image-extractor` and `script-extractor` services.
 Additional microservices will be added in the future.